rafalp/Misago/README.rst

 Frontend
 --------

 With exception of Admin Panel, Misago frontend is powered by Mithril.js application backed by Django API.
-This application relies on custom Node.js-based toolkit for development.
+This application relies on custom Gulp.js-based toolkit for development.
+As of current, Misago's ``gulpfile.js`` defines following tasks:

+    default - this task does production build of Misago's assets, concating and minifying javascripts, css and images, as well as moving them to misago/static directory watch - task does quick build for assets (concat assets into single files, compile less, deploy to misago/static but don't minify/optimize) as well as runs re-build when less/js changes test - runs QUnit tests suite for Misago's javascript

+To start work on custom frontend for Misago, fork and install it locally to have development forum setup.
+You can now develop custom theme by modifing assets in misago/frontend directory, however special care should be taken when changing source javascripts.

+Misago defines two templates that allow you to include custom html and js code before Misago's JavaScript app is ran:

+* **scripts.html** template is included before final ``<script>`` element, allowing you to include and/or init 3rd party libraries such as Google Analytics, Facebook SDK, etc ect.
+* **extra.js** template is included after ``misago`` javascript object is created, but before ``misago.init`` is called, allowing you to run custom code registering new services adding custom features or modifing existing ones.

 Bug reports, features and feedback